datatogether/research/web_archiving/readme.md

 * _**Run Flash**:_ Can the software run Adobe Flash content?

-* _**Targeted scraping**:_ Can the user specify how subregions of web pages should be processed?
-(E.g., using some kind of rule-based scraping or pattern languages like XPath.)
+* _**Targeted scraping**:_ Can the user specify how subregions of web pages should be processed? (e.g., using some kind of rule-based scraping or pattern languages like XPath.)

 * _**Manual form interaction**:_ Can the user define ways of interacting with web forms?
 This typically means describing web page scraping procedures.
 Usually these are defined using a scripting language of some kind, but some software systems offer using a visual GUI to define scraping procedures.